rancher/rancher.github.io/rancher/v1.6/en/index.md

 ---
-title: Rancher Documentation
+title: "Rancher: Manage Docker and Kubernetes in Production"
-description: Rancher is a complete container management platform that makes it easy to deploy and run Docker and Kubernetes.
-These documents describe how to install and use Rancher.
+description: Read this overview of Rancher 1.6, an open source platform that enables organizations to run and manage Docker and Kubernetes in production.
 layout: rancher-default-v1.6
 version: v1.6
 lang: en